LaswitchTech/coreDB/TASKS.md

 - [X] Need a method to delete relationships of and to record
 - [X] Need a notification system
 - [X] Need to add a clock to the Engine
+- [X] Need a modal component in the Builder
 - [ ] Create Documentation for the JavaScript Engine
 - [ ] Create Documentation for the PHP API
 - [ ] Create Documentation for the PHP CLI